Database Interface

 Encapsulate the different DELETE SQL statement without the WHERE clauses.

-• Add a DBInterface constructor function to the RegisteredDatabases map assigned to a key with the driver name.
-The function receive no parameters.
+• Add a Database implementation to the RegisteredDatabases map assigned to a key with the driver name.

 SQL Builder